-Given a set of points in space, find a point that minimizes the net cost of traveling from to each other point.
+Given a set of points in on a common plane , find a point on that minimizes the net cost of traveling from to each other point.

 0: as the Median

 As it happens, the median of a set of points is guaranteed to be the cost-minimum center of those points only in space.
-We can prove this via counter-example: create a triangle with vertices , the median of which is at :
+We can show that the median does not hold in via a counter-example: create a triangle with vertices , the median of which is at :

-For most, isn’t all that much, and the median is a pretty good approximation for the latter point - the geometric center Also known as the geometric median. , or center as I will refer to it from here.
-But what if the margin grows higher, to or or ?
-How do we get to that obscure value?
+For most, isn’t all that much, and the median is a pretty good approximation for the latter point - the geometric median More info. , or center as I will refer to it from here.
+But what if the percent improvement grows higher, say to or or ?
+How do we derive this geometric median?

 1: Function Minimization

 What if we attempt to minimize the net cost function?
-Of course, first we have to define that function.
-We can say that for some point , the net cost of traveling from a set of points with coordinate form to is
+Say that for some point , the net cost of traveling from a set of points with coordinate form to is

-Note that this function does _not* have the same minimum as - that minimum is the _median*.
+Note that this function does not have the same minimum as , the minimum of which is the median.